hyperledger/iroha-2-docs/src/guide/glossary.md

 ### Kagami(Teacher and Exemplar and/or looking glass)

 Generator for commonly used data.
-Can generate cryptographic key pairs, genesis blocks, documentation, etc.
+It can generate cryptographic key pairs, genesis blocks, documentation, etc.

 ### Merkle tree (hash tree)